-Always access our internet banking by typing the correct URL (http://www.reliancebankstl.com) into your browser.
-Never click on a link in an email to take you to a website or enter personal details either in the email or website.
+Always access our online banking by typing the correct URL (http://www.reliancebankstl.com) into your browser.
+Don’t click on a link in an email to take you to a website or enter personal details either in the email or website.

 It probably is.
 Don’t be conned by convincing emails offering you the chance to make some easy money.
 As with most things, if it looks too good to be true, it probably is.
-Be cautious of unsolicited emails from oversea - it is much harder to prove legitimacy of the organizations behind the emails.
+Be cautious of unsolicited emails from overseas – it is much harder to prove legitimacy of the organization behind the emails.

 It is important to check your statements regularly; a quick check will help identify any erroneous or criminal transactions that might have been performed on your account without your knowledge.

-When understanding any banking on the internet, check that the session is secure.
+When initiating any banking online, check that the session is secure.
 There are two simple indicators that will tell you if your session is secure.
 The first is the use of https:// in the URL.
-Some browsers such as Mozilla Firefox change the color of the url window when you are in a secure session.
-The other indicator is the presence of a digital certificate represented by a padlock or key in the bottom right hand corner.
+Some browsers such as Mozilla Firefox change the color of the URL window when you are in a secure session.
+The other indicator is the presence of a digital certificate represented by a padlock or key in the bottom right-hand corner.

-In addition to being protected by using up-to-date antivirus software you should also regularly use software to remove spyware from your computer, as these programs record information about your internet use and transmit it without your permission.
+In addition to being protected by using up-to-date antivirus software you should regularly use software to remove spyware from your computer as these programs record information about your Internet usage and transmit it without your permission.
 In some circumstances this can compromise your PC security.
-Remember current anti-virus software does not catch 100% of every virus.
+Remember current anti-virus software does not catch 100% of all viruses.
 Consider utilizing multiple programs to regularly scan your computer.

-It is important to completely log out from your internet banking session; simply closing the window you performed the transactions may not close the banking session.
+It is important to completely log out from your online banking session; simply closing the window from which you performed the transactions may not close the banking session.
 If your computer is infected with a Trojan, your session may become hijacked by a criminal and financial transactions may be performed without your knowledge.
-It is also advisable to disconnect from the internet if you are not planning to use it.
+It is also advisable to disconnect from the Internet if you are not planning to use it.

 *Name on the card, exactly as it is embossed on the plastic